Malicious Microsoft VSCode extensions steal passwords, open remote shells

 Who is affected?

-Anyone with an email address can become a target of this mal-spam campaign.
+Anyone with an email address can become a target of this spam campaign.
 While it does not use victims’ email addresses like Emotet does, Hancitor’s unique templates are meant to catch even savvy users off guard, regardless of whether the email is used for work or is a personal email.

 Indicators of Compromise